 Jody Rosenblum, M.S.W., L.C.S.W. has a Bachelor's in Social Work from the State University of New York in Albany and a Master's degree in Social Work from Rutgers University in Camden, NJ.
 She employs an eclectic mix of approaches and therapies when working with children, adolescents, adults, and families who are challenged with depression, anxiety, emotional regulation, substance abuse, loss, and grief.
 Jody uses cognitive behavioral therapy, yoga, and breath work to provide compassionate support and guidance to folks who struggle with life challenges, for each person she aims to increase self-awareness and facilitate positive change.
 Jody has demonstrated that an individualized approach can facilitate such awareness and change.
 During the past 30 years Jody has worked in a variety of settings, including the local hospital, an outpatient recovery center, schools, and the homes of children and their families.
 When not working, Jody enjoys time with her family, friends, and her dog, Maddy.
 She enjoys gardening, practicing yoga, reading and listening to music.

 Robert F. Yochum, A.C.S.W., L.C.S.W. is a licensed clinical social worker and has known Dr. Nover since they were both starting their careers.
-While Rob serves as Intake Manager at Bucks County Children and Youth Social Services Agency (BCYSSA), he is a talented therapist and, for over 20 years, has worked with individuals, families and groups within the community, outpatient, and residential settings.
+While Rob serves as Deputy Director at Bucks County Children and Youth Social Services Agency (BCYSSA), he is a talented therapist and, for over 20 years, has worked with individuals, families and groups within the community, outpatient, and residential settings.
 He wants to stay active as a therapist and we are so pleased he will be working after hours with our practice.
 Rob received his undergraduate degree in Sociology with a minor in Psychology from St. Joseph's University and his graduate degree in Social Work from Marywood University.
 In addition to providing clinical services, Rob served as the Director of Ravenhill Psychological Services playing an instrumental role in program development and clinical supervision.
 While eclectic, Rob primarily utilizes a cognitive behavioral therapeutic approach when working with clients.
 Rob's expertise is working with adolescents and adults around issues of Interpersonal Violence, Problematic Sexual Behaviors, Sexual Acting Out, Conduct Disorder, Parent Child Conflict, Adjustment Disorders, Anger-Management and Criminal Behaviors.